spacecloud-io/space-learn/content/Space Cloud/basics/introduction.md

 - Setting up Space Cloud on our local computer using Docker
 - Adding a database and querying it using auto-generated GraphQL APIs
-- Deploying a dockerized REST service on Space Cloud
+- Dockerize and deploy a REST service on Space Cloud
 - Expose our Restful APIs via GraphQL
 - Explore some GraphQL Awesomeness